Benefits of CSAS

-The Target Phone Summary and Statistics Tool was very effective and greatly reduced the time previously spent on telephone attribution.
+The Target Phone Summary and Statistics Tool greatly reduced the time previously spent on telephone attribution.
 The ability to specify and quickly access Call Statistics, IMEI Summaries, Contact Lists, Daily Usage Patterns, Cell Usage Breakdown and Date Range of Use was extensively used in the evidential attribution of 95 mobile numbers.

 Along with the easy access mapping via Target Pair Co-Location, the Cell Site Data Mapping was also of great assistance.
 The option to quickly select data (date/time, phone selection, call type and cell options) was used to produce several evidential exhibits that co-located couriers travelling to supply the OCG.